AutomatedArchitecture/sirenofshame-uwp/readme.md

 #### SirenOfShame.Uwp.TestServer

-A UWP App that duplicates the functionality in SirenOfShame.Uwp.Background on a PC rather than a Raspberry Pi.
-This project can be used in conjunction with SirenOfShame.Uwp.Web for testing the admin portal without deploying to a Raspberry Pi.
+A UWP App that duplicates the functionality in SirenOfShame.Uwp.Background on an x86 PC rather than a Raspberry Pi.
+This project can be used in conjunction with SirenOfShame.Uwp.Web for testing the admin portal without deploying to a Raspberry Pi thereby avoiding time consuming deploys and speeding up development.

+_However_, there is a limitation of UWP that must be overcome to get the web app to successfully connect with the back end via WebSockets.
+On UWP projects, it is disallowed to hit a UWP endpoint with "localhost", "127.0.0.1" or anything related.
+To avoid that you can spin up a VM and browse to the web project from the VM.
+Then hit the web browser is using http://computername:8080 (or whatever) thus avoiding the limitation.

 #### SirenOfShame.Uwp.Ui